Management (MGMT)

 MGMT 49800 Internship with Academic Enhancement (NLA)

 Off-campus experience involving varied, nonroutine work projects designed to allow students to synthesize academic theory with real-world operations of an organization.
 Primary responsibility is on the student to develop a project proposal and then carry out its requirements in conjunction with a faculty sponsor.
 Internship credit falls under the business elective category in the degree requirements.
-A maximum of may be earned in any combination of internship (ACCT/FINA/INTB/MGMT/MKTG 49800) and BINT 39800.
+A maximum of 6 credits may be earned in any combination of internship (ACCT/FINA/INTB/MGMT/MKTG 49800) and BINT 39800.
 Prerequisites: Senior standing; completion of appropriate principles course; a minimum cumulative GPA of 2.70; Business-Link Professions Workshops 1,2,3; completion of School of Business internship application and permission of instructor.
 Pass/fail only.
 (F, S, SUM, W)

 1-6 Credits